From freedom to sedition

 The danger is not that the Freedom Caucus is no longer true to its original mission, but that it will continue to exercise outsized influence over the Republican Conference’s political strategy.
 Things happen in Congress not only when a majority wants them to happen, but when there are entrepreneurs willing to do the hard work to bring them about.
 The Caucus acted in just that capacity by campaigning so strenuously to overturn the 2020 presidential election.

 Freedom Caucus members were hardly the only ones in Congress responsible for sending fellow Republicans over the ledge.
-Minority Leader Kevin McCarthy (R-CA) privately knew that opposing the presidential vote of states was a dead-end strategy and based on falsehoods, but did nothing to discourage it and might have even tacitly encouraged freshmen to vote to decertify results.
+Minority Leader Kevin McCarthy (R-CA) privately knew that opposing the presidential vote of states was a dead-end strategy based on falsehoods, but did nothing to discourage it and might have even tacitly encouraged freshmen to vote to decertify results.
 Still, the Freedom Caucus’s role cannot be understated.
-Should the group lead their fellow partisans deeper into a world of conspiracy theories and the delegitimization of elections, the damage incurred on the GOP, on Congress, and on the country could be considerable.
+Should the group lead its fellow partisans deeper into a world of conspiracy theories and the delegitimization of elections, the damage incurred on the GOP, on Congress, and on the country could be considerable.

 * Photo posted on Twitter by Jamie Dupree (https://twitter.com/jamiedupree/status/1349056757310619654)